aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 {: file="frontend/src/App.tsx"}
 {: .nolineno}

-After this we can have a simple login form that look like this (the `register` button is not presented here, but overall the login should look like this):
+After this we can have a simple login form that look like this (the `register` button is not present here, but overall the login should look like this):

 ![[Pasted image 20250708233009.png]]

 First the form have two states: `username` and `password`, contained within a form, and set up to change as the user edit the text fields.
 Then, the submit button is named `login` and linked to `handleLogin`. `event.preventDefault()` is to prevent the page from reloading.
 Notice that `handleLogin` is currently missing `handleLoginBackend`.

 > Task: Create function `handleLoginBackend` that will send the request (username and password) from the frontend from the backend we set up above.
-If the credentials is valid, the backend will return the user and you should persist it within a state.
+If the credentials is valid, the backend will return the JWT and you should persist it within a state.
 > You will need to look up how to send request from frontend.
 I used [Axios](https://github.com/axios/axios).
 {: .prompt-tip}